ParameterSoftware/TritonEngine/README.md

 Similar rules apply to new classes but they follow capital letters like SEG for graphics or SEA for audio

-On any C or C++ file use the tabs indent mode and 8 indent size
+Use the tabs indent mode and 8 indent size

 ##Warning